Biomass Conversion and Biorefinery

 - Biorefinery Processes for the production of precursors and base chemicals.

-The products differ depending on the respective process environment (presence/absence of water or oxygen) and the temperature range of the process, the products differ.
+Depending on the respective milieu (presence of water or oxygen) and the temperature range of the process, the products differ.
 While in classical incineration, all organic material is oxidized, the nature of the remaining organic material changes in the other processes.
-Almost all processes in the figure, which are arranged to the left of the complete combustion, produce solid products (some of which are sludgy but easily dewaterable) that have charcoal-like properties and are referred to as biochar or hydrocharcoal.
+Almost all of the processes in the figure, which are located to the left of complete combustion, produce solid products (some of which are sludgy but easily dewaterable) that have charcoal-like properties and are referred to as biochar or hydrocharcoal.

 Both biomass conversion processes and biorefineries are technologies that are gaining importance against the background of the socio-political discussion about sustainability and climate change.

 We have many years of experiences in the area of approval planning and the implementation of large-scale projects, we are more than capable of supporting your project.
 Please feel free to contact us.